ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/editor/editorcommands/rightclicksubmenu.markdown

  # Resources
-Right-clicking on a Resource will bring up a different list with four options available to all Resources: `Edit`, `Rename`, `EditTags` and `Remove`, and if the Resource is not a ZilchScript, `Duplicate`.
+Right-clicking on a Resource will bring up a different list with four options available to all Resources: `Edit`, `Rename`, `EditTags` and `Remove`, and if the Resource is not a NadaScript, `Duplicate`.

 ![image](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/47155.png)